MetaSys-LISBP/IsoCor/doc/faq.rst

 ..seealso:: :ref:`Isotopic purity and natural abundance of the tracer`

-"How does IsoCor performs its corrections?"
+How does IsoCor performs its corrections?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Please have a look at the examples in the Tutorials section.
 If you are looking for something more detailed, we invite you to review our source code [git depot](https://github.com/MetaSys-LISBP/IsoCor).
-Also, have a look at the logs in "Verbose logs" mode; all the intermediate results (correction vector used to construct the correction matrix, correction matrix, etc) will allow you to reproduce the results with pen and paper.
+Also, have a look at the logs in Verbose logs mode; all the intermediate results (correction vector used to construct the correction matrix, correction matrix, etc) will allow you to reproduce the results with pen and paper.

-"How is computed the mean enrichment?"
+How is computed the mean enrichment?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 The mean isotopic enrichment of a metabolite refers to the mean content in isotopic tracer in the metabolite, expressed as the relative fraction of total atoms of its element in the metabolite.
 This